-Arc Running Agility Drill for Basketball Players
+Arc Running Basketball Agility Drill

 When it comes to basketball agility drills, most hoopers do one of two things.
-They either DON’T perform any kind of agility drills, just hooping hoping to more agile, or, they use those, mostly useless, agility ladders (I’ll talk about they’re useless another time).
+They either DON’T perform any kind of agility drills, just hooping hoping to more agile, or, they use those, mostly useless, agility ladders (I’ll talk about why they’re useless another time).

 Thing is, basketball players need both lateral quickness, AND, they need to be able to run in arcs.